mxcrawford/Mendix-AWS-Rekognition/README.md

 7. Scroll down and copy the policy provided.
 In a new tab, open the S3 console and select your bucket with images.

 <img src="readme-img/rekognition-policy.png">

 8. On **Permissions** tab scroll down to **Bucket policy** and click edit and paste the policy.

+**IMPORTANT: Make sure to delete any leading whitespace after pasting**

 <img src="readme-img/rekognition-permissions.png">